pur3miish/ripemd160-js/README.md

 This package has adapted [Trezor’s](https://github.com/trezor/trezor-crypto/blob/master/ripemd160.c) RIPEMD160 and compiled it to a stand alone web assembly file that can be readily consumed by JavaScript.

-Please see my [wasm-ripemd160](https://github.com/pur3miish/ripemd160-wasm) code repo on how to acheive this.
+Please see my [wasm-ripemd160](https://github.com/pur3miish/ripemd160-wasm) code repo on how to achieve this.

 _NB - this RIPEMD160 hash function has a 59 max character limit._